 Enrolling in a master’s program will advance your career and you’ll get a higher salary.
 To have an even better experience, some students choose to study abroad.
 Studying abroad has many benefits, but it is also quite challenging.

 1. Make A List Of Possible Study Abroad Countries

 If you have decided to spend some time studying abroad, you most likely have a few preferred places.
 In addition to the places you would like to attend, contact your university to also see what countries they have academic relationships with.
 When your home university has official ties to another foreign university, coordinating your study abroad experience will be much easier and you won’t need to submit as many documents or go through a myriad of procedures.

 Make a list of countries you want to go study abroad.
-This can be based on your field of study, a renowned foreign university, a specific curriculum of a program, or even just based on the fact that you always wanted to visit that country.
+This can be based on your field of study, a renowned foreign university such as the ones available in UK, a specific curriculum of a program, or even just based on the fact that you always wanted to visit that country.
 There are no restrictions in this phase.
 Add in the countries your university also has ties with, and you have completed the first step successfully.
 You have a list of places you could go abroad and now it’s time to narrow it down by applying different criteria.

 2. Research Disability Laws And Regulations

 Every country has different laws and regulations regarding people with disabilities, the support, and infrastructure that is provided to aid them.
 Not all of them will be inclusive and similar to your home country or state.
 Some countries might not even have basic support, which is more likely to happen in developing countries, so you should thoroughly research each one on your list.
 You will innately have a list of criteria about things that a country should offer you based on your particular disability.